moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 directory as the `index.md` for the proposal.
 -->

+This problem can be broken down into the following categories:

+1. Token Creation
+  * To inject a new token that has limited scope we will need to hook into how we create tokens for jobs.
+1. Token Enforcement/Lookup
+  * Any changes to the token creation may have an impact on how we lookup and enforce the authorization on the token.
+We will probably need to update the [`api_guard`][14]

 ### Option 1: Generate an OAuth Access Token for each CI Job

-With this option we could generate a OAuth App (`Doorkeeper::Application`) for each project and use that to generate an OAuth compatible Access Token for the for a service account user that is part of a custom role with custom permissions defined.
+With this option we could generate an OAuth App (`Doorkeeper::Application`) for each project and use that application to generate an OAuth Access Token for a service account user that is associated with of a custom role containing custom permissions.
+This option utilizes the existing custom roles and OAuth functionality and provides an extension point for API's outside of the `gitlab-rails` monolith to be able to look up the claims associated with a `CI_JOB_TOKEN` by making an API call to the `GET /oauth/token/info` endpoint.

 Pros: